grzesiek-galezowski/atma-filesystem/README.md

 # Principles

+The design of Atma Filesystem is based on the following principles.

+## An explicit type per path variant

 When a path is just a string, there is no distinction between absolute paths or relative paths, between paths pointing to files and paths pointing to directories.
 This is very error-prone when using APIs like: `void SaveConfigIn(string path)` because it is not clear whether we need to specify only a directory path (and a default file name will be used) or a path with file name.
 This allows passing invalid input undetected.

-## An explicit type per path variant

 On the other hand, Atma Filesystem clearly distinguishes between path variants, like absolute vs. relative or path to file vs. path to directory.
 It does so using a separate type for each of the variants and these types are incompatible with each other.
 So, if a method signature is: `void SaveConfigIn(AbsoluteDirectoryPath path)`, then we cannot pass a file path or a relative path of any sort.
 Of course, we can convert one type to another.